cyruzin/hexagony/README.md

 First rename the **.env_example** file to **.env** and fill the variables.

-Next, make sure that you have Docker and Docker Compose installed and then run the following command:
+Next, make sure you have Docker and Docker Compose installed and then run the following command:

 ```sh
 $ docker-compose up